keithlennox/smart-brain-frontend/README.md

 Created for Udemy course: "The Complete Web Developer 2020" w/ Andrei Neagoie.

 The following stack is used:

-Frontend: React
+Frontend: React.
 Backend: node.js and express
 State management: class components
 DB: PostgreSQL
 Connect backend to db: Kinex
 Connect backend to frontend: Fetch

 The following SQL commands were entered in the psql command line to create the database required for this application:

 CREATE DATABASE smartbrain;